MISTER SIZE 64mm Condoms

 You will need:

-To measure the penis length, place the ruler or measuring tape at the base of your erect penis, where the shaft meets the pelvis, and push slightly to ensure a correct measurement (fat tissue may hide some of your penis’ length).
-Measure all the way to the tip of your penis.
+To measure length, place the ruler or measuring tape at the base of your erect penis, where it meets the pelvis, and push slightly to ensure a correct measurement (fat tissue may hide some of the length).
+Measure all the way to the tip.

 Take the string and wrap it around the thickest part of your erect penis.
 Mark where it crosses and use the ruler or measuring tape to measure the distance.